mohamedmagdy/odoo-pycharm-templates/README.md

-# odoo-pycharm-templates
+# Odoo PyCharm Templates
-Templates for Odoo in PyCharm
+### Templates for Odoo in PyCharm

+This Templates can help you to develop Odoo Modules Faster and with no Typing Errors